amigavision/AmigaVision/content/distro_pocket/MegaAGS-Pocket-ReadMe.md

 * Copy the included files in this setup to the `/Assets/amiga/common` directory on your Pocket SD card.
 * Start the Amiga core.

-## If upgrading:

-Ensure that the core settings (when you press the Analogue button) are set to:

-* Screen X Position: 154
-* Screen Y Position: 40

-These values will be correct if this is your first installation of the core, but as these aren't overridden when you upgrade, you need to manually ensure you have the correct offset for this version of the core.

 ## Controls:
 * Select button brings up the virtual keyboard (and defaults to DEL as the selected key, press this to exit the current game and select a new one).